InteractiveOrganismsLab/pHigment/README.md

 7. Load the mat into the machine, this can also be done before sending the design
 8. Connect your computer through bluetooth or a cable connection
 9. Open up Silhoutte Studio
-10. There is a pdf file attached above that explains the basics of navigating Silhoutte Studio
+10. There is a pdf file attached above that explains the basics of navigating Silhoutte Studio also
-11. Import image that you want traced by clicking on the icon that looks like a file
+11. Import image that you want traced by clicking on the icon that looks like a file whih is called "open"
 12. To turn this image into an outline, select the trace button from the right hand panel, which opens up a small selection window.
-    - From there, press "select trace area" and draw a box around the entire image.
+    - From there, press "select trace area" and draw a box around the entire image
     - Then change the "threshold" slider to make the yellow highlight smooth.
 Zoom in to check for loss of detail
     - Hit "trace" to make the outline
 13. Repreat these steps on more images or duplicate your outline.
 Make sure to arrange all outlines so they will only fill the area that your biomaterial occupies on the gridded mat, which can be compared with the gridding in Silhoutte Studio.